tsorensen/es6-intro/README.md

 ### What is ECMAScript?

 ECMAScript is the specification and language standard for JavaScript.
-It is formally known as EMCA-262.
+It is formally known as <a href="http://www.ecma-international.org/publications/standards/Ecma-262.htm" target="_blank">EMCA-262</a>.
 It is defined by ECMA International and more specifically the TC39 (Technical Committee) within ECMA.
 The committee consists of a representative from each browser vendor and other parties that have an interest in the specification.

 The people on the committee are in charge of making new features, additions, and also standardizing the next version of the language.